webcomponents/polyfills/README.md

 ### Dynamic imports

-The polyfill supports dynamically added imports by observing mutations in `<head>` and within other imports; it won't capture imports appended in `<body>`.
+The polyfill supports dynamically added imports by observing mutations in `<head>` and within other imports; it won't detect imports appended in `<body>`.

+If you require to append imports in `<body>`, notify the polyfill of these additions using the method `HTMLImports.loadImports(document.body)`.

 ### Imported stylesheets in IE/Edge